 JXB aims to publish high quality manuscripts that provide substantial new insights of broad interest in plant biology.
 We welcome manuscripts that identify fundamental mechanisms including those underpinning the improvements of plant for the sustainable production of food, fuel, and renewable materials.
-Our emphasis is on molecular physiology, molecular genetics, and environmental physiology, and we also encourage integrative approaches employing cutting-edge technologies, systems biology, and synthetic biology.

 - No page charges

 - Free colour in print for corresponding authors who are members of the Society of Experimental Biology

 - Free Open Access publication for corresponding authors of primary papers whose institution has a full subscription to JXB

 Molecular fundamentals of nitrogen uptake and transport in trees V Castro-Rodriguez, RA Cañas, FN de la Torre, B Pascual, C Avila, and FM Canovas

 We review recent advances in the molecular basis of tree nitrogen nutrition